hpc/pavilion2/docs/tests/variables.rst

 ^^^^^^^^^^^^^^^^^^^^^

 You can denote a variable as a 'default' by adding a question mark ``?``.
-Default variables have *lowest* precedence, they will be overridden if set at any level, including in host files (which are normally the lowest).
+Default variables have *lowest* precedence; they will be overridden if set at any level, including in host files (which are normally the lowest).

 Defaults have one other function - they denote variables that *must* be set.
 That's not